Santhoshlm10/FireChat-Python/README.md

 - The application might feel a bit laggy due to high refresh rate of incoming messages

 ### Getting the build
+- If you like to get the build without any command simply download the auto-py-to-exe python library else you can follow the steps given below
 - To get the program into executable form depending on your operating system you can use pyinstaller
 - Install pyinstaller using "pip3 install pyinstaller"
 - To get the build use "pyinstaller MainApplication.py"